 (say, if the enrollment to a college depends on its result).

-Often it is not taken into account even on the level of a single
+Often this most important function is not taken into account.
+I doubt if it is seriously taken into account on the national levels.
+Often it is not taken into account even on the level of a single program in a college.

 An exam is expected to differentiate students, to assign grades to them.

 then added: only the second function is commonly anticipated.

 The second function is of prime value from the viewpoint of a student.

 Many people, including those responsible for educational systems,

-and never notice the other two
+and never notice the other two functions.